Oamaru (electorate): History

 The electorate existed three times: from 1866 to 1870, 1881 to 1957, and then from 1969 to 1978.

 Robert Campbell was the first representative, who served from the 1866 general election to 9 April 1869, when he resigned.
 Charles Christie Graham won the resulting 1869 by-election; he retired at the end of the term in 1870.
 The electorate was abolished at the end of the 4th Parliament.

 Samuel Shrimski won the 1881 general election in the reconstituted electorate against James Hassell, one of the pioneers of Oamaru.
 In the 1884 general election, he defeated Viscount Reidhaven (who later became the Earl of Seafield when he succeeded his father).
 Shrimski resigned on 28 March 1885 and was appointed to the Legislative Council on 15 May 1885.

 Thomas William Hislop won the 1885 by-election.
 Hislop, William Henry Frith and John Church contested the and received 581, 345 and 100 votes, respectively.
 Hislop represented the electorate until 5 September 1889, when he resigned.
-He won the resulting 1889 by-election, but was defeated by Thomas Young Duncan at the 1890 general election.
+He won the resulting 1889 by-election, but was defeated by Tom Duncan at the 1890 general election.